microsoft/vscode-docs/docs/editor/workspace-trust.md

 Similar to running a VS Code task, debug extensions can run debugger binaries when launching a debug session.
 For that reason, [debugging](/docs/editor/debugging.md) is also disabled when a folder is open in Restricted Mode.

 If you try to start a debug session (**Run** > **Start Debugging**) while in Restricted Mode, VS Code will display a prompt to trust the folder and continue launching the debugger.
-Cancelling the dialog, leave VS Code in Restricted Mode and does not start the debug session.
+Cancelling the dialog, leaves VS Code in Restricted Mode and does not start the debug session.

 ![Workspace Trust Restricted Mode debugging dialog](images/workspace-trust/restricted-mode-debugging-dialog.png)